Mia Farrow: 1963–1969: Career beginnings and breakthrough

-Following Rosemary's Baby, Farrow was to be cast as Mattie in True Grit and was keen on the role.
-But, prior to filming she made Secret Ceremony in England with Elizabeth Taylor and Robert Mitchum.
+After Rosemary's Baby, Farrow was to be cast as Mattie in True Grit and was keen on the role.
+But before filming, she made Secret Ceremony in England with Elizabeth Taylor and Robert Mitchum.
 While filming, Mitchum told her that True Grit director Henry Hathaway had a reputation for being rude to actresses.
 Farrow asked producer Hal Wallis to replace Hathaway.
 Wallis refused; Farrow quit the role, which was then given to Kim Darby.

 Secret Ceremony divided critics but has developed a devoted following.
-Farrow's other late 1960s films include John and Mary (1969) opposite Dustin Hoffman.
-She earned a Golden Globe nomination for Best Actress in a Comedy or Musical.
+Farrow's other late 1960s films include John and Mary (1969), for which she earned a Golden Globe nomination for Best Actress in a Comedy or Musical.